- 1 Mechanical Sewing Machines

 The Stitches are stored on the memory.
 The computer receives the user’s settings for simple setup and operation.
 The processes are automatically controlled by the machine after the user inputs the desired instruction.

 The user can download the program from the internet and can installed for better work.
-The latest sewing machine is called portable sewing machine.
+The latest sewing machine is called a portable sewing machine.
 The latest sewing machine is treated as best sewing machine on the market.

-Pros Of Computerized Machines
+Advantages Of Computerized Sewing Machines (Automatic)

 - Automatic Features: Many automatic features such as automatic needle threader, automatic needle up and down, automatic thread cutter, auto tension, etc. These features are convenient and save time.
 Another automatic feature that you can find on many machines is a ‘locking stitch’ which finishes your stitching underneath for a neater finish.